robermar23/mastodon-bot/README.md

 #### post

-post content to your mastodon instance as a user/bot
+post content to your mastodon instance as a user/bot.

+Current only supports posting from Dropbox folders and Plex Libraries

 params: